ironhack-labs/lab-javascript-basic-algorithms/README.md

       └── functions-and-arrays.spec.js
 ```

 We will be working with the `src/functions-and-arrays.js`.
 In the `jasmine` folder you can find all of the files needed to use Jasmine.
 All these files are already linked with the `SpecRunner.html` file.
+In case you want to check the tests, they are in the `tests/functions-and-arrays.spec.js` file.

 #### Run tests